dgpv/bsst/plugins/README.md

 There is no stable API for plugins as of now.
 To write plugins for B'SST your need a good understanding of the internals of `bsst` module.
 Still, the system of plugins is implemented for those who are ready to deal with studying `bsst` internals and with possible breaking changes in new versions of B'SST

-On startup, each loaded plugin will get its `init()` function called, with a single argument - an "analysis environment", which is an instance of `bsst.SymEnvironment` class.
+On startup, each loaded plugin will get its `init()` function called, with two arguments - first is "analysis environment", which is an instance of `bsst.SymEnvironment` class, and second is string containing version of B'SST, the same as given by `bsst-cli --vestion`.
+This version string can be parsed with `packaging.version.Version()`, because it is a version of bsst python package

 If you create new opcodes with `bsst.OpCode`, please do it inside the plugin's `init()` function or inside hook functions, otherwise it won't work.